IU-based science gateway enables key COVID-19 research using big data

 CADRE’s response was to create the Research Cohort for the Study of Coronaviruses fellowship program to give any researcher studying the pandemic an opportunity to take advantage of CADRE’s expertise and services.

-“The CADRE project is in a position to be able to help the scientific community, and we wanted to ensure that those resources were made available,” said Jamie Wittenberg, CADRE project director and head of scholarly communication at IU Libraries.
+“The CADRE project is in a position to be able to help the scientific community, and we wanted to ensure that those resources were made available,” said Jamie Wittenberg, former CADRE project director.
 “Our fellows will receive a ‘special tier’ of service including dataset access, hands-on support from our technical team and research scientists, and an opportunity to present their work to others.”

 The CADRE group quickly granted fellowships to four research teams: